2018 CEAR-RSI Household Finance Workshop

 - Pensions and retirement

 The keynote address will be given by Professor John Y. Campbell from the Department of Economics, Harvard University.
 From his website https://scholar.harvard.edu/campbell/home: Campbell is the Morton L. and Carole S. Olshan Professor of Economics at Harvard University, where he has taught since 1994.
 He has published almost 100 articles on various aspects of finance and macroeconomics, including fixed-income securities, equity valuation, portfolio choice, and household finance.
 Campbell delivered the Ely Lecture to the American Economic Association in 2016 and served as President of the American Finance Association in 2005.
-He is a Research Associate and former Director of the Program in Asset Pricing at the National Bureau of Economic Research, a Fellow of the Econometric Society and the American Academy of Arts and Sciences, a Corresponding Fellow of the British Academy and Honorary Fellow of Corpus Christi College, Oxford, and holds honorary doctorates from the University of Maastricht, the University of Paris Dauphine, and Copenhagen Business School.
+He is a Research Associate and former Director of the Program in Asset Pricing at the National Bureau of Economic Research, a Fellow of the Econometric Society and the American Academy of Arts and Sciences, a Corresponding Fellow of the British Academy and Honorary Fellow of Corpus Christi College, Oxford, and holds honorary doctorates from the University of Maastricht, the University of Paris Dauphine, Copenhagen Business School, and BI Norwegian Business School.
 Campbell is also a founding partner of Arrowstreet Capital, LP, a Boston-based quantitative asset management firm.

 We expect to cover Economy airfares and hotel for speakers, but may need to cap funding at a certain amount depending on costs.

 Philippe d’Astous (HEC Montréal) is the primary local organizer of this workshop.
-Should you have questions, please contact Philippe at firstname.lastname@example.org about the substance of the workshop, and contact Lee Boyle at email@example.com with questions about participation and logistics.
-This information can also be found here on the RSI website.
+Should you have questions, please contact Philippe at email@example.com about the substance of the workshop, and contact Lee Boyle at firstname.lastname@example.org with questions about participation and logistics.
+This information can also be found on the RSI website.